Tymotex/timz.dev/src/portfolio-data/work-experience/GoogleIntern.md

-Improved the reliability of a URL fetching service that serves billions of requests per day, used primarily by web crawlers,
+Improved the reliability of a URL fetching service that serves billions of requests per day, used primarily by web crawlers.

 -   Increased the availability of a 'hostname to shard number' resolver from 99.99% to 99.999%, reducing its expected annual downtime from 53 minutes to